Update 2/16/18: Mitt Romney is running for Senate. Here’s the full history of his strange and sordid relationship with the president.

 December 2017: The Utah visit

 After being passed over for the State job, Romney remained relatively quiet as President Trump assumed office.
-After Trump’s response to violence in Charlottesville, Romney, in a long Facebook post, condemned the president for stating there was “blame on both sides” of the white supremacist-led violence that injured dozens and took one life.
+That was until Trump issued his response to violence in Charlottesville, which inspired Romney, in a long Facebook post, to condemn the president for stating there was “blame on both sides” of the white supremacist-led violence that injured dozens and took one life.
 “Whether he intended to or not, what he communicated caused racists to rejoice, minorities to weep, and the vast heart of America to mourn,” he wrote.
 Just a few weeks later, he became a Trump supporter again, praising the speech the president gave at the United Nations for its “strong and needed challenge to UN members to live up to its charter and to confront global challenges.”

 Their not-so-distant feud, however, was in the background during the president’s December visit to Utah to announce the sizable reduction of two of the state’s national monuments that Hatch had requested.
 Amidst rumors of Hatch’s retirement (and Romney’s potential run), Trump urged Hatch to “continue to serve your state and your country in the Senate for a very long time to come,” suggesting the 83-year-old senator run again in 2018.
 While a Trump spokesperson denied that Trump’s support for Hatch should be interpreted as a slight to Romney, and that Romney was “not a focus” of the President’s trip, the official acknowledged, “When the guy forms an exploratory committee, we will have a view.”